 For my first recipe, I decided to try pressure cooker pinto beans.
 My family loves beans and it was an easy way to get used to my new pressure cooker.
 I’m a throw stuff in a pot kind of cook and was very pleased with how these beans came out.
 This is a nice versatile dish; The Husband chose to eat them in a bowl, while Red and I turned them into tacos.
 If you like Mexican inspired flavors then these pinto beans are for you.

+Set the pressure cooker to beans or your Instant Pot to pressure cook and cook for 45 minutes.
+Don’t forget to allow extra time for the pot to come to pressure to release after your beans are finished.
 The pressure will build and the button in back will pop up.
 Once this happens, the Fairwind pressure cooker will then switch to cook mode.

-The bean and chili setting took about 35 minutes.
 Once the beans are cooked it will switch to “Hot” and you will release the pressure valve on top.
 This is a lot of fun because the steam will come pouring out of the top of the pressure cooker for a few minutes.
 Once the pressure and steam are released, it’s dinner time!

 My pinto beans were cooked to perfection.
 I warmed up a flour tortilla in a pan until slightly crispy, filled it with pinto beans, cabbage, tomatoes, fresh cilantro, and sour cream.
 So good!
 My husband ate them in a bowl with some bread.

 While the Fairwind pressure cooker will take some getting used to as I attempt more dishes, especially meat, I am excited to experiment with it more.
-It has the ease of using a slow cooker, but cooks in a fraction of the time.
+It has the ease of using a slow cooker but cooks in a fraction of the time.
 If you don’t have a pressure cooker yet, it is worth picking one up.
 You can purchase the Fairwind pressure cooker directly and other fine retailers.